irishcoders/memory-games/README.md

 - The Flag Quiz game challenges users to identify the country associated with a displayed flag.
 - The game consists of 25 questions, testing the player's knowledge of flags from around the world.
 - At the end of the quiz, the user will receive their score, and the app will provide feedback on their performance.
-- Also at the end of the quiz, A **Restart _game_** message is displayed on the screen to ask users if they would like another try.
+- Also at the end of the quiz, A **Click OK to Restart Game** message is displayed on the screen to ask users if they would like another try.

 ## Basic Calculation